The Frantics (comedy): Formation and early stage work

 The group formed in 1979.
 Chato and Green had written and performed together as a comedy team since high school.
-They joined the in-house comedy troupe at the Pink Flamingo Cabaret in Toronto, where they met Peter Wildman.
-One day, Redican, who had been performing as a satirical folk singer and puppeteer in London, Ontario, appeared at the Flamingo as Poopy Dan performing a "Marxist kiddie show".
-The three recruited Redican and they formed The Frantics, leaving the Pink Flamingo to go it alone, performing in the local comedy scene, touring Holiday Inns and campuses and ultimately headlining at big city clubs.
-In 1981, they were given a weekly radio slot on the CBC Radio show Variety Tonight, then hosted by Vicki Gabereau.
-In the summer of 1982 they were the summer replacement for the Royal Canadian Air Farce.
-They got their own permanent time slot in the fall of 1983.
-Between 1981 and 1984, their show, Frantic Times, ran for 113 episodes.
-Each episode regularly featured a female "special guest": in the earlier episodes this was Carolyn Scott, while later it was Mag Ruffman.
-Sound effects formed an important part of the show and were generally provided by Cathy Perry, longtime CBC sound technician and later a producer at CBC.
+They joined the in-house comedy troupe at the Pink Flamingo Cabaret in Toronto, where they met Wildman.
+Redican, who had been performing as a satirical folk singer and puppeteer in London, Ontario, appeared at the Flamingo as Poopy Dan, performing a "Marxist kiddie show".
+The three recruited Redican, and the four formed The Frantics.

+After leaving the Pink Flamingo, the troupe performed in the local comedy scene, toured Holiday Inns and campuses, and ultimately headlined at big-city clubs.
+The group’s official history states that the act was originally called Skits-O-Frantics before being shortened to The Frantics during an appearance at Toronto's El Mocambo.